bureson/nn-compass/scenes/dilemma6.md

 - rolemodel-driveoutcome-new-4_3: 1

 # Feedback
 Good choice.
-You are right to suggest a systematic problem solving before committing to a particular solution, and it's great that you're inviting Lisa to be a part of this.
+You are right to suggest systematic problem solving before committing to a particular solution, and it's great that you're inviting Lisa to be a part of this.
 As an AM, it's important to be able to coach and delegate work to your employees.

 This is a dilemma about accelerating team members development, empower others to take action and building a culture where problems are eliminated at root cause.